- What is sales discovery?

 #6 How are these pain points impact you and your team?

 Sales Discovery Questions – Understanding Success

-Asking questions to understand pain is part of discovery; it is equally critical to make sure you are a good fit by understanding how they define value and overall deal value.
+Asking questions to understand pain is part of discovery; ensuring you are a good fit is equally critical by understanding how they define value and overall deal value.